andrew/ultimate-awesome/README.md

 - [awesome-openshock](https://github.com/openshock/awesome-openshock) - A list of projects that use OpenShock.
 - [awesome-digital-public-infrastructure](https://github.com/paulo-amaral/awesome-digital-public-infrastructure) - A curated list of Digital Public Infrastructure (DPI) and Digital Public Goods (DPG) - open-source solutions, frameworks, country stacks, and resources for governments,  UN agencies, NGOs, and developers building the next generation of inclusive digital societies.
 - [awesome-dex](https://github.com/phantomk/awesome-dex) -  A curated list of Decentralized Exchange, Decentralized Exchange Protocol and Wallet resources for developers.
-- [awesome-causal-ai](https://github.com/pozapas/awesome-causal-ai) - A meticulously curated collection of cutting-edge research, frameworks, and methodologies in Causal Artificial Intelligence.
 - [awesome-chatgpt-apps](https://github.com/rdmgator12/awesome-chatgpt-apps) - A comprehensive directory of every app in OpenAI's official ChatGPT Apps Directory — 330 verified Apps SDK / MCP integrations, organized by category with descriptions and use cases.
 - [awesome_machine_learning_interview_question](https://github.com/rohan-paul/awesome_machine_learning_interview_question) - WORLD'S MOST COMPREHENSIVE RESOURCE FOR MACHINE LEARNING INTERVIEW QUESTIONS.
 - [skillshare-hub](https://github.com/runkids/skillshare-hub) - 🗃️ A curated catalog of skillshare skills and a reference for building your own.
 Create your organization's internal hub.